trancedtales/iphone-3d/readme.txt.txt

-slow nad dteady eins the race - 6/10
+slow and steady wins the race- 6/10 too slow - 13/11